glouppe/info8010-deep-learning/README.md

 - Lecture 2 (February 15): [Neural networks](https://glouppe.github.io/info8010-deep-learning/?p=lecture2.md) [[PDF](https://glouppe.github.io/info8010-deep-learning/pdf/lec2.pdf)]
 - Lecture 3 (February 22): Convolutional neural networks
 - Lecture 4 (March 1): Training neural networks
+- Lecutre 5 (March 8): Initialization, regularization and normalization
-- Lecture 5 (March 8): Recurrent neural networks
+- Lecture 6 (March 15): Recurrent neural networks
-- Lecture 6 (March 15): Differentiable inference and generative models (part 1)
+- Lecture 7 (March 22): Differentiable inference and generative models (part 1)
-- Lecture 7 (March 22): Differentiable inference and generative models (part 2)
+- Lecture 8 (March 29): Differentiable inference and generative models (part 2)
-- Lecture 8 (March 29): Bayesian deep learning
 - Lecture 9 (April 5): Theory of deep learning
 - Lecture 10 (April 26): Applications

 ## Project

 The course project is an opportunity for you to apply what you have learned in class to a problem of your interest.
-Potential projects usually fall into these two tracks:
+Potential projects fall into two tracks:
 - *Applications*: Pick a real-world problem and apply deep networks to solve it.
 - *Models*: Build a new model or algorithm, or a variant of existing models, and apply it to a task.
 This track might be more challenging, but could lead to a publishable piece of work.

+Be creative and ambitious!

 #### Instructions

 - Students can work in groups of maximum 3 students.
-- Each group must write a short (1-2 pages) research project proposal It should include a description of a minimum viable project, some nice-to-haves if time allows, and a short review of related work.
+- Each group must write a short (1-2 pages) research project proposal.
+It should include a description of a minimum viable project, some nice-to-haves if time allows, and a short review of related work.
-- Towards the end of the class you will submit a project report (around 4 to 8 pages), in the format of a machine learning conference paper.
+- Towards the end of the class, you will submit a project report (around 4 to 8 pages), in the format of a machine learning conference paper.
 - At the end of the course everyone will present their project to the class.
-- You may consult any papers, books, online references, or publicly available implementations for ideas and code that you want to incorporate into your project, so long as you clearly cite your sources.
-- The grade will depend on the ideas, how well you present them in the report, how clearly you position your work relative to existing literature, how illuminating your experiments are, and well-supported your conclusions are.
+- The grade will depend on the ideas, how well you present them in the report, how clearly you position your work relative to existing literature, how illuminating your experiments are, and how well-supported your conclusions are.
 - Both the project proposal and the project report should follow the LaTex template [`template-report.tex`](https://glouppe.github.io/info8010-deep-learning/template-report.tex).

 #### Agenda